 Malta is one of the few licensing jurisdictions whitelisted by the UK’s Gambling Commission.
-What this means is the UK is so sufficiently satisfied with the licensing process and oversight that it allows Malta sites to advertise in the UK and offer their services to UK citizens.
+What this means is the UK is so sufficiently satisfied with the licensing process and oversight that it allows Malta betting sites to advertise in the UK and offer their services to UK citizens.

 However, Malta has had issues in the past.
-There were two cases in which sites licensed by the LGA either backed out on promises made to players or had trouble paying out winners.
+There were two cases in which online gambling sites licensed by the LGA either backed out on promises made to players or had trouble paying out winners.
 The licensing authority should have taken stronger action, but it reacted slowly and ineffectually.